 However, the hardest step is to cut alcohol from your life altogether.
 This alcohol detox will be monitored to avoid potential risks for the individual and during this time it is typical for them to experience withdrawal symptoms.

 Withdrawal symptoms can vary from mild to serious.
 In the first 6 hours of refraining from drinking, the individual may experience anxiety, shaky hands, nausea, and sweating.
 Between 48 and 72 hours of not drinking, the withdrawal will worsen.

 Some potential symptoms include hallucinations, fever, heavy sweating, high blood pressure, a racing heart.

 It is crucial to monitor the person once these withdrawal symptoms kick in as this is the point where many people give in to the alcohol cravings.
 Commitment is key and one of the most important steps of rehabilitation.

 The final step is abstinence.
 At this stage, the individual will not be dependent on alcohol anymore and will have successfully cut alcohol from their life.
 However, this will take a long time to get to this stage (as long as years).

-Even after being alcohol free and “recovered”, it is still important to keep track of this for the rest of your life.
+Even after being alcohol-free and “recovered”, it is still important to keep track of this for the rest of your life.
 Alcoholism can be controlled but it can also always sneak back into a person’s life.

-Rehabilitation is the best place to turn when suffering with an addiction such as alcoholism and although it may be challenging, rehab can truly change a person’s life.
+Rehabilitation is the best place to turn when suffering from an addiction such as alcoholism and although it may be challenging, rehab can truly change a person’s life.
 If you are someone who needs help with alcohol addiction, do not be afraid to reach out.